brettonw/RaspberryPi/readme.md

 # Raspberry Pi

 ## Steps to set up a raspberry pi 3 for use with this project
-- setup raspberry pi, enable wifi or wired networking
+- setup raspberry pi, enable wifi or wired networking, expand filesystem, set language and locale
 - give it a unique hostname on the network
 - from raspi-config, enable ssh
 - from the config directory, run the setup-raspberry-pi.sh script